Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 Resources are shared within the space.
 Keep in mind that resources are only available to users after adding those to specific projects.

 On the same screen, space admins can manage resources.
 The following options are available
-- Dowload resources individually or dowloading multiple resources.
+- Download resources individually or downloading multiple resources.
 - Open each resource to view it.
 - Find out on which projects each resource is added to by tapping on Preview
 - Delete a resource from the space.